mrkkrp/markkarpov.art/essay/real-realism.md

 any cultural messages.
 Instances of carrier reality have been produced throughout human history at an ever-increasing rate.
-It can be argued that carrier reality in the form of books, recordings, artworks, etc. is a medium of culture and culture becomes increasingly important as we progress as a species.
-In today's world computers (a particularly versatile type of carrier reality) occupy our attention more than any other type of object before.
+It can be argued that carrier reality in the form of books, recordings, artworks, etc. is a medium of culture, and culture becomes increasingly important as we progress as a species.
+In today's world computers (a particularly versatile type of carrier reality) occupy our attention more than any other type of object before them.
 The internet in general and social networks in particular definitely claim a lot of real estate in our minds.
 Assuming this is only a continuation of a general trend, we could formulate a hypothesis:

 > Development of humanity progressively shifts the attention of people from